cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 This is where we'll make use of the `PoseNetShader` we made earlier.

 Create a new public `ComputeShader` variable and name it `posenetShader`.
+We'll assign the `PoseNetShader` to this variable in the Unity Editor.

 ![create_posenetShader_variable](\images\barracuda-posenet-tutorial\create_posenetShader_variable.png)